solid-contrib/information/decision-making-processes.md

 Whenever possible, the Solid Team's deliberations and votes shall be held in public.

 ## Electing the Solid Team

-The first Solid Team including Mitzi László, Kjetil Kjernsmo, Ruben Verborgh, and Justin Bingham is appointed directly by the Solid Leader for a five year appointment.

 Following Solid Teams will be appointed through election.
 A Solid Team election consists of two phases:
 * Phase 1: Candidates advertise their interest in serving.
 Candidates must be nominated by a Solid team member.
 Self-nominations are allowed.